Concurrent Alcohol and Smoking Treatment: Effects on Alcohol Relapse Risk

 The majority of individuals with alcohol problems remain current smokers, and the negative health consequences of smoking among these individuals are substantial.
 This study will investigate the impact of smoking cessation interventions initiated during intensive alcohol treatment on processes reflecting risk of alcohol relapse.

 Most alcohol and drug treatment programs do not systematically address cigarette smoking during treatment.
 One obstacle is a concern that smoking cessation early in recovery might increase risk of alcohol relapse.
-This study will follow patients enrolled in intensive outpatient alcohol treatment to compare the effects of a Concurrent Smoking Cessation (CSC) intervention to a Deferred Smoking Cessation (DSC) control group on process measures reflecting risk of alcohol relapse.
+This study followed patients enrolled in intensive outpatient alcohol treatment to compare the effects of a Concurrent Smoking Cessation (CSC) intervention to a Deferred Smoking Cessation (DSC) control group on process measures reflecting risk of alcohol relapse.

 - 18 Years and older